-Impacts on saltmarshes and reedbeds
+Impacts on sediment

 Bait digging usually occurs to depths of 30cm, unearthing a deeper sediment that would usually remain undisturbed (Jackson and James, 1979).
 Changes can therefore occur in sediment characteristics as a result of bait digging.
 Undug sediment was found to have a higher organic content than dug sediment.
 The process of turning over the sediment and erosion of sediment mounds by tides and wave action leads to a loss of finer fractions and associated organic material.
+In contrast, the basins may collect organic matter and fine sediments (Anderson and Meyer, 1986).
+This could have implications for local sediment load and turbidity levels (Watson et al., 2017).